-Getting started as an artist doesn’t have one direct path.
-There are many outcomes for practicing art.
+Getting started as a professional artist doesn’t have one direct path.
+There are many outcomes of practicing art.
 Every artist does things a little differently, and few know what they are doing right away.

-If you aim to be a professional artist, you may consider working various large art fairs through the year, applying to various galleries for group or solo shows, selling primarily online through your website or adding products to a site like RedBubble or Society6.
-You may consider teaching community education art classes, or pursuing a masters degree to teach art at universities to supplement your art income.
-Or maybe you prefer graphic arts and want to do contracted work for various companies and individuals.
+If you aim to be a professional artist, you may consider working various art fairs throughout the year, applying to galleries for group or solo shows, selling primarily online through your website, or adding products to a site like RedBubble or Society6.
+You may consider teaching community education art classes or pursuing a master’s degree to teach art at universities to supplement your art income.
+Or maybe you prefer graphic arts and want to do contracted work for different corporations.

 It may seem obvious, but in order to get started as an artist, you have to make art.

 You can’t just plan your art career in your head.
 I was guilty of this when I was younger.
 I thought “I’m just going to make awesome art without any struggle, then sell that art.
 Easy.”

 I was daydreaming all the time without actually putting in the work to DO art on a daily basis.

 Create a schedule and stick to it.
 Don’t just think about all of the awesome art you are going to create and sell someday.
 Don’t think about the artist you will be in the future.
 Sit down and make things right now and whenever you can.